randhir111/shopify-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

-63. ### How to implement upsell / cross-sell sections?
+63. ### How to implement upsell cross sell sections?
     To implement upsell and cross-sell in Shopify, I use a combination of Shopify’s Product Recommendations API and custom metafields.
 On product and cart pages, I fetch related products via AJAX and display them dynamically, allowing one-click add-to-cart.
 For drawer carts, I often show cross-sell suggestions when an item is added.
 In Shopify Plus, I can also leverage checkout extensibility to show post-purchase upsells.
 This way, I cover multiple touchpoints—product page, cart, checkout, and post-purchase—maximizing AOV (average order value).

     **[⬆ Back to Top](#table-of-contents)**